Celliwig/Reverse-Engineering/Acer/8730g/README.md

 Having previously modified a BayTrail tablet's ROM to lobotomise ME, I wanted to experiment with changing the firmware on this machine.
 In that case modifing the ROM was easy as it was on a daughterboard that could be detached from the mainboard and hooked up to a SPI programmer to read & write the contents.
 In this case the ROM is on the mainboard which makes programming in system more difficult (plus the machine's a pain to disassemble as well), so programming in situ via software is preferable (obviously still need to factor in the case of having to unbrick it manually :wink: ).

-The starting point for this is previously released firmware versions, and visiting Acer's website I was disappointed to find that there were no firmware images available for download.
+The place to start for this is previously released firmware versions, and visiting Acer's website I was disappointed to find that there were no firmware images available for download.
 Windows 7 drivers yes, firmware no, thanks a bunch Acer.
 This left the distasteful option of third party sites, where you have absolutely no assurance of the integrity of the file you're trying to download.
 I managed to find version 1.09 (same as the system), but with no assurance of what it actually was there was no way it was going anywhere near the system.
 With this in mind and a wish to be able to update the flash ROM from Linux it's time to roll up the sleeves and peek (or poke, sorry BASIC joke) under the hood.

 ## Setup
 The firmware update comes packaged as a zipfile, so after unpacking it a number of different files are apparent.
 The update contains software to flash the ROM in both DOS & Windows, and a couple of different ROM images which differ in that one has an additional data section appended to it.
 Having a DOS executable (**phlash16.exe**) to analyse was handy as the amount of code dedicated to the interface is minimised (generally) so this was selected as the point of attack.